 Skip to main content

-On the heels of Arbor Day 2022, The Howard Hughes Corporation® (HHC), developer of the Summerlin® master planned community, announces its support of the City of Las Vegas’ tree initiative “Going Green for Good Health,” a program to raise funds to plant 60,000 more trees, particularly in areas of the city most affected by the urban heat island.
+On the heels of Arbor Day 2022, Howard Hughes® (HH), developer of the Summerlin® master planned community, announces its support of the City of Las Vegas’ tree initiative “Going Green for Good Health,” a program to raise funds to plant 60,000 more trees, particularly in areas of the city most affected by the urban heat island.
 This month, HHC donated $25,000 to the campaign to fund more than 60 mature, park-ready trees that will be planted this year.

 Summerlin Tree Initiative

-Pictured here at the City of Las Vegas East Yard Nursery are from left, Kevin T. Orrock, president, Las Vegas Region, The Howard Hughes Corporation; Mayor Carolyn G. Goodman, City of Las Vegas; Danielle Bisterfeldt, SVP, Marketing and Consumer Experience, Summerlin; and Bradley Daseler, Urban Forester, City of Las Vegas.
+Pictured here at the City of Las Vegas East Yard Nursery are from left, Kevin T. Orrock, president, Las Vegas Region, Howard Hughes; Mayor Carolyn G. Goodman, City of Las Vegas; Danielle Bisterfeldt, SVP, Marketing and Consumer Experience, Summerlin; and Bradley Daseler, Urban Forester, City of Las Vegas.

 The Mayor’s Fund for Las Vegas LIFE, which provides a vehicle for the public to contribute to city priorities, has a goal to raise a minimum of $150,000 to fund a variety of nursery and park-ready trees to plant in areas of the city where trees are lacking.
 According to a UNLV Desert Research Institute study, East Las Vegas has the highest concentration of the urban heat island effect in the Las Vegas Valley, experiencing surface temperatures one to seven degrees higher than other areas of the city.